History of Swindon Town F.C.: 1991–99: The yoyo years

 Swindon progressed well during Hoddle's first full season as manager and just missed out on the Second Division play-offs, having briefly topped the table in October.
 A year later they beat Leicester City 4–3 in the new Football League Division One play-off final to achieve promotion to the Premiership, bringing top-division football to the club for the first time.

 Hoddle moved to Chelsea during the summer of 1993 and was replaced by assistant John Gorman, but Swindon never adjusted to the pace of Premiership football.
-They went down with a dismal record of just five wins, as well as having conceded 100 goals — the latter record has yet to be broken.
+They went down with a dismal record of just five wins, as well as having conceded 100 goals — the latter record took 30 years to be broken, by Sheffield United in the 2023-24 season.
 Gorman was sacked in November 1994 with Swindon struggling near the foot of Division One.
 33-year-old Manchester City midfielder Steve McMahon took over but, despite a run to the League Cup semi-finals, Swindon suffered a second successive relegation and slipped into Division Two.
 They might have survived if high-scoring Norwegian striker Jan Åge Fjørtoft had stayed, but he was sold to Middlesbrough on transfer deadline day.

 McMahon succeeded in getting Swindon back into Division One at the first attempt, as they won the Division Two championship in 1996.
 But the club's financial state was getting more precarious and Swindon could not afford to build a side that might be able to win promotion to the Premiership; his only significant summer signing was the underwhelming Gary Elkins from Wimbledon.